nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 #### `rightUri` (string) *[format: uri-reference]*

-Links to a statement of rights.
+A URI (as defined in the [JSON Schema Specification][10]) to a statement of rights.

 #### `artifactUri` (string) *[format: uri-reference]*

-A URI to the asset.
+A URI (as defined in the [JSON Schema Specification][10]) to the asset.

 #### `displayUri` (string) *[format: uri-reference]*

-A URI to an image of the asset.
+A URI (as defined in the [JSON Schema Specification][10]) to an image of the asset.

 Used for display purposes.

 #### `thumbnailUri` (string) *[format: uri-reference]*

-A URI to an image of the asset for wallets and client applications to have a scaled down image to present to end-users.
+A URI (as defined in the [JSON Schema Specification][10]) to an image of the asset for wallets and client applications to have a scaled down image to present to end-users.

 Reccomened maximum size of 350x350px.

 #### `externalUri` (string) *[format: uri-reference]*

-A URI with additional information about the subject or content of the asset.
+A URI (as defined in the [JSON Schema Specification][10]) with additional information about the subject or content of the asset.

 #### `isTransferable` (boolean) *[default: true]*